pdjr-ha/pdjr-schematic-card/README.md

 Set the text content of the selected elements to *text* each time the state of the associated Home Assistant entity changes.

+##### update_attribute:
+Introduces an object which specifies an element attribute which should be updated on each entity state change.
+The object has the following properties.

 ###### name: '*attribute-name*'
 Name of the attribute to be updated.